Cheese fly

 The cheese fly, cheese skipper, or ham skipper (Piophila casei) is a species of fly from the family Piophilidae whose larvae are known to infest cured meats, smoked or salted fish, cheeses and carrion.
 On the Mediterranean island of Sardinia, the larvae are intentionally introduced into pecorino sardo cheese to produce the characteristic casu martzu.

-If consumed by humans, the larvae have a chance to survive in the intestine, causing enteric myiasis, though no such cases have been linked to casu martzu dishes.
+If consumed by humans, the larvae have a chance to survive in the intestine, causing enteric pseudomyiasis, though no such cases have been linked to casu martzu dishes.
 The larvae may also carry harmful microorganisms that, when consumed, could cause infections.

 Description

 Adult male cheese flies are usually 4.4–4.5 mm long, with females slightly larger at 5.0–5.2 mm long.
 The body is primarily a metallic black bronze in color, with two pale yellow iridescent wings that lie flat upon the fly's abdomen when at rest.
 The head has short antennae and red compound eyes, with yellow patches on the lower face.
 The legs are yellow-brown and are covered in short spines.

 The cheese fly larvae are cylindrical and can appear white or cream, with black mouthparts.